outhash

 Fox appeared in 39 games for the Tigers that season as a reliever, had a 5-2 record, 12 saves, and an astonishing 1.41 ERA.
 He allowed only nine earned runs all season.
 He was 25 years old.
 Fox didn't get any votes for Rookie of the Year in 1961, but he should have.

 Johnny Callison had an off day that afternoon, taking a rare 0 for 6.
-In both 1964 and 1965, Callison hit over 30 homers and had over 100 RBIs.
-He was an All Star both years, and who can forget his walk-off 3-run homer to win the 1964 All Star game at Shea? https://youtu.be/VFFNLLWhPV0
+In both 1964 and 1965, Callison hit over 30 HR and had over 100 RBI.
+He was an All Star both years, and who can forget his walk-off 3-run homer to win the 1964 All Star game at Shea?

-Most people don't remember this, but in addition to his early career offensive prowess, Callison was one of the best defensive outfielders of his era.
+In addition to his early career offensive prowess, Callison was one of the best defensive outfielders of his era.
 He lead all NL right fielders in putouts and assists for most of the 1960s.
-He was also in the top 5 for initiating double-plays from right field for most of the 60s, and he was 1st in the RangeFactor defensive measure for right fielders in the 60s.
+He was also in the top 5 for initiating double-plays from right field for most of the '60s, and he was 1st in the RangeFactor defensive measure for right fielders in the '60s.
 But sadly, he never won a Gold Glove.
 In those days, Roberto Clemente, Mays, and Curt Flood dominated the Gold Glove awards for NL outfielders.

 After the marathon game on July 16, 1966, against the Giants, the Phillies were 48-40 and still in contention.
 The Phillies finished 1966 with a very respectable 87-75 record, but that record was no better than 4th in the 10 team National League.

 The Giants had more success that year.
-They finished in 2nd for the pennant, only 1.5 games behind the Dodgers.
+They finished in 2nd, 1.5 games behind the Dodgers.
 The Giants were one of the winning-est teams in baseball in the 60s, but they finished a frustrating 2nd in the NL for five straight seasons (1965-1969).
+Back then, there were no playoffs.
+Your team either won the pennant, or their season was over.

 That would be the last good year for that solid core of Phillies.
-After jettisoning many older veterans after the season, including Buhl, Fox, Groat, and Kuenn, the Phils won only 82 games in 1967, just two games over .500.
-Then began a string of seven straight sub .500 seasons until their mid-70s revival with Schmidt, Bowa, Luzinski, Carlton, Cash, Ozark, and others.
+After jettisoning many older veterans after the season, the Phils won only 82 games in 1967, just two games over .500.
+Then began a string of seven straight sub .500 seasons until their mid-70s revival with Schmidt, Bowa, Luzinski, Carlton, and others.

 1966 was the last season of good baseball for some time in the City of Brotherly Love.
 Within a couple years all of the players who figured prominently in the exciting July 16, 15-inning victory over the Giants at Connie Mack, the game in which a cub scout thought he saw Willie Mays hit a triple, were long gone.